Academics » Curriculum

 Semester | Grades 10, 11, 12; Credit: 1/2

-This course will be offered Semester I and is designed as a co-ed activity / fitness-based elective physical education course.
-It is designed for both male and female students that enjoy being active and participating in a wide range of games and activities.
-Students will be exposed to a variety of different activities along with team and individual sports that can be utilized as part of a healthy and physically active lifestyle.
-Each unit will incorporate activities designed to teach basic rules, terminology, and game play.
-In each unit, participants will learn basic skills necessary to participate, become familiar with the equipment, and learn strategy necessary to play in modified games.
-Certain activities will be off campus and occasionally a small fee is requested (i.e. for bowling or golf).
-In addition, students will also work on personal fitness twice per week.
-Students will meet Tuesday and Thursday in the weight room and will be expected to utilize the Lakeside Strength/Speed program.
-Class will meet daily and may be taken multiple years.
+Offered Semester 1 and is designed as a co-ed activity / fitness-based elective physical education course, designed for both male and female students that enjoy being active and participating in a wide range of games and activities.
+Students are exposed to a variety of different activities along with team and individual sports that can be utilized as part of a healthy and physically active lifestyle.
+Each unit incorporates activities designed to teach basic rules, terminology, and game play.
+In each unit, participants learn basic skills necessary to participate, become familiar with the equipment, and learn strategy necessary to play in modified games.
+Certain activities are off campus and occasionally a small fee is requested (i.e. for bowling or roller skating).
+In addition, students also work on personal fitness twice per week.
+Students meet two days a week in the weight room and are expected to utilize the Lakeside Strength/Speed program.
+Meets daily and may be taken multiple years.

 Fit for Life 2